 Defending Harassment Charges

 There are several potential defenses to a harassment charge.
-We see many cases where charges are filed without any substantial proof or witnesses to collaborate the alleged victim’s story.
-If the allegations are frivolous or are not supported by hard evidence, we can often convince the prosecutor to drop the charges, based on the results of our independent investigation.
+We see many cases where charges are filed without any substantial proof or witnesses to back up the alleged victim’s story.
+If the allegations are frivolous or are not supported by corroborating evidence, we can often convince the prosecutor to drop the charges, based on the results of our independent investigation.

 Regardless of what happened, you deserve the best possible defense and you have a constitutional right to not incriminate yourself.
 At Beckwith DV Law, we fight harassment charges in Puget Sound courts that include Seattle, Bellevue, Tacoma, Everett, and Olympia, Washington.